GerardoRodriguezB/Amazon-Reviews-Binary-Classification-Using-LLM/README.md

 # Amazon-Reviews-Binary-Classification-Using-LLM

 In this repository we use `distilbert-base-uncased` for binary classification (positive/negative) of amazon reviews.
-The model is a smaller, faster, and lighter distilled version of Google's original BERT architecture.
+The model is a smaller, faster, and lighter distilled version of Google's original BERT architecture, and was released under the license Apache 2.0 allowing to free use, modify and integration in comercial software.
 As an encoder-only model, it is ideal for language understanding tasks such as text classification.
 We train the model in a jupyter notebook and save the weights, the we make inferences loading the trained model in other notebook.

+In this repository we set and test Phi-3-mini-4k-instruct, a Microsoft's relatively small LLM.
+This model was released under the open source MIT license,

 ## Environmet Setup